-Located in Melbourne's South Yarra neighbourhood, Hunter & Co Deli is designed to reflect key delicatessen ingredients, paying homage to the authenticity of the products sold in the store.
+Located in Melbourne's Elsternwick neighbourhood, Hunter & Co Deli is designed to reflect key delicatessen ingredients, paying homage to the authenticity of the products sold in the store.

 "With a love of cheeses and continental salamis, the client engaged us to create an interior to revere the product with a beautiful and thoughtful approach," Mim Design told Dezeen.

 A large curved counter positioned at the entrance of the store is made from a custom-coloured concrete that resembles sliced salami, while the design for the feature light fitting that sits above is inspired by a string of bocconcini cheese balls.

 The counter in the deli zone is made of moulded concrete with a textured surface that recalls camembert cheese.
 The floors were ground back and the deli's walls were clad with clean white tiles finished with a terracotta grout.